 The Denton, TX premier of #PLEASED will take place on July 11 at Dan's Silverleaf.

 Alex Stock has been a part of Spiderweb Salon since 2012.
-They are a self-taught, multi-media artist and are currently getting a master’s in biology at the University of North Texas.
+They are a self-taught, multi-media artist and who recently earned a Master of Science degree in biology at the University of North Texas.
 Alex works in many different mediums including: drawing, sculpture, painting, installations, zines, and digital media.
 Their work is best known for being biological in nature and using colorful but macabre imagery.

 Christopher David Taylor